Middletown to Sandy Hook loop

 This is a Moderate ride, and will be around 32 miles in total, but with very little climbing (the highest elevation is the bridge over the river), and all but around 5 miles is on protected bike lanes. we will be using the Point-Drop-Sweep system, and all are encouraged to come out!

-We will be meeting up at NY Penn Station at 8:50, and getting on the 9:07 North Jersey Coast train to Middletown.
+We will be meeting up at NY Penn Station at 8:50, Near the NJ Transit Public Bathrooms (in the NJ Transit waiting area) and getting on the 9:07 North Jersey Coast train to Middletown.

 THINGS TO BRING: